Published by Christina Riley. Last Updated on February 25, 2024.

 Greensboro is the farthest big city included here and one you’ll want to make multiple day trips for.
-We love starting with interactive Greensboro Children’s Museum to Greensboro Science Center, it’s easy to spend an entire day exploring with kids.
+We love starting with interactive Greensboro Children’s Museum to Greensboro Science Center, both among our favorite things to do with kids.

 There’s also a wealth of history here, and you can investigate further at the International Civil Rights Center & Museum and Guilford Courthouse National Military Park (one of our favorite national parks sites).